chkgk/imapgrab/Readme.md

 The basic functions of listing and downloading have been tested.
 No further development or maintenance is planned.
+The repository includes the cli code of the original 0.1.4 release for Python 2 as well as a version for Python 3 modified by me.
+I've set the version number to 0.2.0.

 The code has been released under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) license.